samfisherirl/Mute-Cursing-In-MP4-MP3-for-Youtube/README.md

 - FileSelect transcript and or mp3 file
 - output to same relative path

+## Concept

+1) intake mp4 video
+2) convert to mp3
+3) read mp3 transcript with wisper
+4) read csv of curse words
+5) if word in sentence then silence word
+6) convert back to mp3
+7) add mp3 to mp4 and encode

 ### Concerns:

 - clipping // not fading in/out of clips